Back to the gym

 For overall leg coverage:

-- Single leg or a double leg calf raises - these are so important for explosive power and for speed.
+- Single leg or double leg calf raises - these are so important for explosive power and for speed.
 They're a fundamental muscle group that you use when you're climbing and doing hill reps.
-It's a small muscle groups and the more you can train it, the more robust it's going to be and the more sort of power and output you'll be able put through it.
+It's a small muscle group and the more you can train it, the more robust it's going to be and the more sort of power and output you'll be able to put through it.
 That will then make you a better runner.

 - I do a lot of balance work for strengthening my feet and my ankles.
 Each day I spend 6 minutes using a balance board by my sink - I brush my teeth for three minutes.
 So that's 90 seconds on each leg I stand on, and I do that twice a day.
-In a day or in a week that doesn't make much of a difference but actually you're doing six minutes a day for a year, that's a lot time balancing.
+In a day or in a week that doesn't make much of a difference but if you're doing six minutes a day for a year, that's a lot of time balancing.
 And you're going to see improvements pretty much the whole time, which is what everyone's looking for.